Download Media Kit

 Data for The Hudson Report: Employment Trends was collated through telephone surveys with 473 employers in Singapore about their hiring intentions for July to December 2015.

 The ICT sector here is defined as companies within the software, infrastructure and communication industry.
 This would include system integrators and vendor companies.
 This does not include corporate IT.

 3 Medical Technology Singapore, Singapore Economic Development Board

 Please contact us for more information, print-ready graphs or to arrange an interview.

-Hudson is a global talent solutions company with expertise in leadership and specialised recruitment, contracting solutions, recruitment process outsourcing, talent management, outplacement and eDiscovery.
+Hudson is a global talent solutions company with expertise in leadership and specialized recruitment, recruitment process outsourcing, talent management and contracting solutions.
 We help our clients and candidates succeed by leveraging our expertise, deep industry and market knowledge, and proprietary assessment tools and techniques.
-With more than 2,000 people in 20 countries, and relationships with millions of specialised professionals, we bring an unparalleled ability to match talent with opportunities by assessing, recruiting, developing and engaging the best and brightest people for our clients.
+Through relationships with millions of specialized professionals in 22 countries, we bring an unparalleled ability to match talent with opportunities by assessing, recruiting, developing and engaging the best and brightest people for our clients.
 We combine broad geographic presence, world-class talent solutions and a tailored, consultative approach to help businesses and professionals achieve higher performance and outstanding results.
 More information is available at Hudson.com.